QuantumCoherence/tidydataproject/Codebook.md

+# Peer-graded Assignment:
-Peer-graded Assignment: Getting and Cleaning Data Course Project
+# Getting and Cleaning Data Course Project
 ================================================================
 Author: Paolo Bernasconi
-Date:  ?Wednesday, ?August ?16, ?2017
+Date:   Wednesday,  August  16,  2017

 ## Project Description
 Collect, work with, and clean a data set from the